mialkin/docs/tools/gitlab.md

 These are only a few of the possible configurations.
 You can install GitLab Runner on a virtual machine and have it use another virtual machine as an executor.

-When you install GitLab Runner in a Docker container and choose the Docker executor to run your jobs, it’s sometimes referred to as a "Docker-in-Docker" configuration.
+When you install GitLab Runner in a Docker container and choose the Docker executor to run your jobs, it's sometimes referred to as a "Docker-in-Docker" configuration.

 GitLab Runner implements a number of executors that can be used to run your builds in different scenarios.